Progress reports for all 32 NFL first-round picks

 No. 18: Minnesota Vikings

-C Garrett Bradbury: One position battle appears to already be solved in Minnesota with Garrett Bradbury in line to become the Day 1 starter at center.
+C Garrett Bradbury: One position battle appears to already be solved in Minnesota with Bradbury in line to become the Day 1 starter at center.
 He's the right fit for the position with his athleticism, power and feel for an offense that runs an outside zone scheme.
 Plus, plugging Bradbury in at center allows the Vikings to move Pat Elflein to left guard, which seems like it will be a better fit.
 Bradbury has a lot on his plate, and it's not always easy for a rookie center to shoulder the responsibility of calling an entire game.
-But, he can lean on Elflein, and quarterback Kirk Cousins is eager to perfect their communication from the jump given how many centers he worked with last year.
+But he can lean on Elflein, and quarterback Kirk Cousins is eager to perfect their communication from the jump given how many centers he worked with last year.
 "I just tried to set that vision for him to say, 'You be the guy here for the next 10 years, and let's not have to worry about having anybody else snap for the quarterback,'" Cousins said.
 "He's got a long ways to go to do that, but he's got all the right stuff and we'll just keep stacking days on top of one another to get him where he needs to be." -- Courtney Cronin

 No. 19: Tennessee Titans